bplociennik/bplociennik-examples/README.md

-This repository contains:
+This repository contains examples used on [bplociennik.com](https://bplociennik.com) blog.

-- Golang setup docker with hot reloading (Gin example)
+1. Golang setup docker with hot reloading (Gin example)
-    - post
-    - code